Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Case studies and insights: parallel decomposition

-In many cases, the cost of the overall algorithm is a simple sum of the costs of all LLM calls involved.
-Examples include the financial cost when the LLM APIs are charged by tokens, and the end-to-end latency when all LLM calls are executed sequentially.
+In many cases, the cost of the overall algorithm is the direct sum of the costs of all LLM calls involved, e.g., the monetary cost of API calls for proprietary LLMs, or the end-to-end latency when all LLM calls are executed sequentially.
 In such cases, we can write the total cost $\cost$ as

 where $\cost(\text{aggregation})$ is the cost of the final aggregation step, and